awooff/kae.si/posts/The aesthetics of html.md

     p #{name} // Outputs Hiwoo!
     | How wonderful~
 ```

 {% endraw %}

-Where each `Html` element is stylised to its exact `CSS` equivalent, allowing for a lot more readability in your code, including extra nice features such as variable interlop, scoping, templating, iteration, conditional rendering, list goes on!
+Where each `Html` element is stylized to its exact `CSS` equivalent, allowing for a lot more readability in your code, including extra nice features such as variable interlop, scoping, templating, iteration, conditional rendering, list goes on!
 All of which before would have required you to use an ugly mess of `Javascript`.

 Using this combined with other `CSS` preprocessors such as `Stylus` (the one used in this site) can give you some *really* nice stylesheets & workflows.
 For example, we can add varying degrees of shading to every `n'th` child cell within a table, like so,

 {% raw %}

 ```stylus
 -table-value($exponent)
   padding $exponent